vmware-ibm-jil/vcd_toolkit_for_openshift/README.md

  * restart dns service with "service  dnsmasq restart"
  * Put dummy host entry into /etc/host and from other machine execute the command "nslookup <dummy-host> <dns-ip-address>" and verify that it returns the ipaddress associated with dummy-host
  * As a root user go to execute following command - "cd /; python -m SimpleHTTPServer 80".
 Depending on python version the command syntax needs to be adjusted.
  * As a root user execute "tar -xvf vcd_toolkit_for_openshift4.tar".
-It will create openshift directory under /usr/local which contains needed utility to install and configure openshift environment
+It will create openshift directory under /usr/local which contains needed utility to install and configure openshift environment.

+## OpenShift Installation

+This section describes the steps needed to configure the OpenShit environment.

+* Login as a user with sudo privilleges into Ubutu linux machine you configured in previos section
+* Excute "mkdir <uniq-directory-name>; cd<unique-directory-name>".
+This directory contains the unique OpenShift environment you are about to create.
+* Execut "cp /usr/local/openshift/env.sh.template env.sh"
+  Modifyt all the parameters very carefully
+  DHCP=no -- This is for future use and only option at currently is no HTTPIP=###HTTPIP### -- This is the HTTP Server IP which renders HTTP file.
+This is the IP of Ubuntu machine configured as a driver machine in previous section.
+The http server was started on this machine as described in previous section